Jason Dickinson Game Preview: Blackhawks vs. Stars

 Dickinson Season Stats Insights

-- In 34 games this season, Dickinson has averaged 15:25 on the ice, while putting up a plus-minus rating of +5.
+- Dickinson has averaged 15:31 of ice time this season (with a plus-minus rating of +8).

-- Dickinson has scored a goal in nine of 34 games this year, netting multiple goals in one of them.
+- Dickinson has scored a goal in 10 of 35 games this season, netting multiple goals in one of them.

-- Dickinson has a point in 13 of 34 games this year, with multiple points in two of them.
+- Dickinson has a point in 14 of 35 games this season, with multiple points in three of them.

-- In five of 34 games this season, Dickinson has had an assist, but no games with multiple assists.
+- In six of 35 games this season, Dickinson has had an assist, but no games with multiple assists.

-- The implied probability is 40.8% that Dickinson goes over his points prop total based on the odds.
+- Dickinson's odds on his points over/under carry an implied probability of 41.7% that he goes over.

-- Given his moneyline odds, Dickinson has an implied probability of 28.6% of going over his assist prop bet.
+- There is a 28.6% chance of Dickinson having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.